bahari/USDX-EX-RADIO/README.md

 This protype are consists of two stages LPF:

-01 - Pre 6 bands (80,60,40,30,20,17 meters) 7 elements Butterworth LPF with self wind and self constructed design copy from a following link:
+01 - Pre 6 bands (80,60,40,30,20,17 meters) 7 elements Butterworth LPF with self wind and self constructed design which is copy from a following link:

 http://qrp-labs.com/images/lpfkit/gqrplpf.pdf - For the design